Netflix/dispatch/docs/user-guide/administration/configuration.md

 ## Workflows

-Workflows allows you to extend Dispatch, invoking you're own response automation.
+Workflows allows you to extend Dispatch, invoking your own response automation.
 Dispatch does not currently include the ability to author workflows directly.
-Instead, the workflow functionality allows for exisiting workflows to be invoked from Dispatch.
-We rely on external workflow orchastration tools to execute those workflows, with Dispatch keeping track of resulting artifacts and workflow status.
+Instead, the workflow functionality allows for existing workflows to be invoked from Dispatch.
+We rely on external workflow orchestration tools to execute those workflows, with Dispatch keeping track of resulting artifacts and workflow status.

 To create a new incident workflow navigate to: `Dispatch > Workflows > New`